lukerhansen/fully-fluent-reward-model/README.md

 **Distill Claude's judgment into a lightweight reward model for efficient best-of-N sampling and RLAIF.**

-Train fast, local reward models that replicate Claude's evaluation of language tutor responses—enabling scalable response selection and reinforcement learning without API costs at inference time.
+Train fast, local reward models that replicate Claude's evaluation of language tutor responses.

 ##  Purpose